Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 By all means, you can’t become a successful transcriptionist without in-depth knowledge and expertise in English.
 Knowing different languages is great, but it won’t serve you when getting your foot into the transcription industry:

-Each written document you work on must be grammar, spelling, and punctuation error-free.
-An impressive knowledge of the English language is an inseparable part of the skill set you must possess.
+Each written document you work on must be free of grammar, spelling, and punctuation errors.
+Knowledge of English (even if it’s not your natural language) should be a part of your skill set.

 Managing your time well is equally important as accurate typing when discussing essential transcription skills.
 Why is that?